smarthomesnowy/ESPHome-WifiButton/README.md

 ## Pictures / Video

 ## Conclusion
+I spent about 12 euro on the D1 mini and the sensors, the button I found in a scrap bin and the phonebank I have had lying around for years and never used.
-For about 10 Euro spent this is a really good addition to the smart home, I use it every night to shut the house down and every morning to wake it up.
+I use it every night to shut the house down and every morning to wake it up.
-The battery life is about 5 days at the moment and I have set an alert in Home Assisant to warn me when the battery is at 5%.
+The battery life is about 5 days at the moment and I have set an alert in Home Assisant to warn me when the battery is at 5% so I can hook it up to the smart charger I have on my nightstand that charges my phone.